Department of Taxation and Finance

 Line 24a

 Enter the amount of income tax you paid to the other jurisdiction.
+Include any amounts paid on your behalf on a group (composite) return.
 This amount can be a negative number.
 If negative, enter the number using a minus sign (-).

 Line 24b